Python vs Ruby for Coding Interviews: One Missing Data Structure Decides It

 Speed: The Gap Is Real but Rarely the Deciding Factor

 For most interview problems, this doesn't matter.
 Time limits for interpreted languages are calibrated generously enough that a correct O(n log n) solution in Ruby will pass.
-Where it bites: very large inputs, problems sitting right at the time limit in Python, or competitive-programming-style rounds.
-Codeforces is effectively unusable in Ruby.
+Where it bites: very large inputs, problems sitting right at the time limit in Python, or competitive-programming-style rounds where Python is already on the edge.
 For standard FAANG-style loops, you'll usually be fine.

 The speed difference is real but not the primary reason to prefer Python.